Elzhi: 925, Waajeed, and Jay Dee

 In 1999, Elzhi became affiliated with the 9-2-5 Colony, a group formed by Nick Speed and Magestik Legend.
 The trio of emcees recorded only a few songs together: "Gun Talk", "Oh Shit" and "Farewell".
 In "Farewell", produced by Lacks, each emcee spits a verse about their relationships with women.
 Elzhi uses a verse he had originally recorded for the DJ Houseshoes-produced "What I Am", a discarded song from the Out of Focus sessions.
 "Farewell", like the rest of the 9-2-5 material, remains incomplete and unreleased.

 In 2000, Elzhi began extensive collaboration with Waajeed, and the pair created an untold number of songs.
 "Stunted Growth" is one of the few tracks to ever emerge from this era of recording.

 As Elzhi and Waajeed became closer, so did El's affiliation with Slum Village.
-Constantly working on his music, Elzhi had the opportunity to record songs over some of Jay Dee's unused beats (e.g. "Days and Nights Analyzin'" and "Concrete Eyes") and attracted the attention of Slum Village member T3 slum Village, who took the young artist under his wing, bringing Elzhi to the attention of Jay Dee.
+Constantly working on his music, Elzhi had the opportunity to record songs over some of Jay Dee's unused beats (e.g. "Days and Nights Analyzin'" and "Concrete Eyes") and attracted the attention of Slum Village member T3, who took the young artist under his wing, bringing Elzhi to the attention of Jay Dee.
 This connection paved the way for Elzhi's national debut on Jay Dee's Welcome to Detroit album, for which he received his first ever pay check in the rap game.
 Elzhi's verse on the song "Come Get It" was acclaimed by Hiphopsite.com upon its release.